 Over the horizon, on the far side of the A16 however, hidden beneath a line of tall ash trees that follows its winding course, is a second impressive spillway.
 It is not as deep as Deepdale but it is longer and even continues beyond the Skirbeck valley as Swaby Dale another deep cut in the chalk hills.
 Beyond the Wolds on the coastal marsh this line of spillways ties in neatly with the general line of the Huttoft moraine.
 This marks the position where the retreating glacier paused for a time allowing in more recent times a line of villages to be built on the line of low hills it formed.

 I will call this spillway Cowdyke Dale as it is crossed by Cowdyke Lane an ancient way leading to the coast.
 As with Deepdale Walmsgate’s parish boundary follows most of its length.
-In between the two dales at their northern ends the boundary follows the line of Ruckland Gate part of an ancient ridgeway that connects with Oslear Lane passing over a high point of the Wolds at nearly 150 metres asl before plunging down Rowgate Hill.
+In between the two dales at their northern ends the boundary follows the line of Ruckland Gate part of an ancient ridgeway, past remote Ruckland, and connects with Oslear Lane passing over a high point of the Wolds at nearly 150 metres asl before plunging down Rowgate Hill.
 Meanwhile after leaving Cowdyke Dale at its southern end the parish boundary crosses the ridge and the A16 to close the circle around Walmsgate village.
 The choice of using two major spillways, marking two main places where a major glacier halted for a time, to make up a large part of its boundary must make this otherwise unassuming village quite unique.